andrew890/easysmf-samples/easysmf-rti/rti-http-json/README.md

-# rti-http-binary
+# rti-http-json

-**rti-http-binary** sends binary SMF records to a http(s) URL.
+**rti-http-json** sends job end records (SMF 30 subtype 5) in JSON format to a http(s) URL.

-Multiple records can be combined into a single POST.
-The data is sent when there are no records immediately available in the in memory resource, or when the POST size exceeds a specified threshold.
+The program reads SMF 30 subtype 5 records from an in memory resource, formats the major sections into a JSON record and POSTs the JSON text to a http(s) URL.

 You can test this sample using the rti-http-servlet project to receive the records.